 Faroese oral accounts tell about encounters with Frisian pirates.
 Accounts that were codified at the end of the eighteenth century.
 Especially of a Frisian settlement on the south end of the archipelago.
 These are the folk song/poem called Frísa kvæđi ‘Frisian poem’ or Frísarnir ‘Frisians’ and the children’s rhyme called Frísaspæl ‘Frisian game’ or Frísa vísa ‘Frisian tune’.
 In this post we combined the different sagas and legends into one story, which might, who knows, roughly be the history of the Frisians in relation to the Faroes.

 One of the fleets of these pirates who harbored a fierce hatred towards Christianity, made landfall at Suðuroy ‘south island’.
 That was not long after Grímur Kamban had settled.
 He was the first Norwegian settler on the Faroes, and who was Christianized by the papar around 825.
 Papar, meaning ‘father’, were Irish monks who wandered over the world to the most remote places and lived as hermits.
-From sheep dung we know, it were Celts from the Ilses who colonized the islands first, around the year 500.
+From sheep dung we know, it were Celts from the British Ilses who colonized the islands first, around the year 500.
 They brought their sheep with them, with as result soon no tree left standing, and all replaced by the typical green pastures of today.

 When the Frisians arrived, the archipelago was inhabited by Norsemen who already had been converted to Christianity.
 Therefore, the Frisians did not feel the urge to integrate with the other islanders and formed their own, isolated pagan community.
 They remained true to forn siðr ‘the old custom’.
 Neither did they desire the Faroese women.
 No explanation is given for this, and apparently they brought their own women.
 Any other explanation would raise an eyebrow.